 Service and Conservation Corps prepare young people for jobs and careers.
-Since the time of the Civilian Conservation Corps going forward to modern day, this has been one of the principal goals of Corps programs.
+Since the time of the Great Depression-era Civilian Conservation Corps to the modern day, this has been one of the principal goals of Corps programs.

 Service and Conservation Corps address the challenge of youth unemployment head-on.
 By completing meaningful service projects, Corpsmembers gain hands-on work experience, build confidence, and develop skills in leadership, conflict resolution, and problem solving.
 Many Corpsmembers also earn industry-recognized credentials in a variety of fields.

 Service and Conservation Corps help prepare young people for work in the growing green sector.
 Many Corps offer training programs that allow Corpsmembers to earn industry-recognized credentials in energy auditing, green construction, hazardous material abatement, solar panel installation, wilderness firefighting and trail construction.

 Read our 2011 publication A Green Career Pathways Framework: Postsecondary and Employment Success for Low-Income, Disconnected Youth.

 Through a partnership between The Corps Network and Trout Headwaters, Inc. (THI) – an industry leader in sustainable stream, river and wetland restoration – member organizations of The Corps Network can offer their Corpsmembers Waders in the Water: a training program that prepares Corpsmembers for jobs in aquatic restoration.